infinityengi/professional-workflownotes/README.md

 ```

 # 1. Step-by-step professional procedure
-Each step below is ready to paste into issue templates, PR templates, or team checklists.

 ## Step 1 - Define the goal
 - Output: one-paragraph goal + three measurable success criteria.